On differences between even and odd anisotropic-flow harmonics in non-equilibrated systems: Abstract

 \section{Abstract}

-We test the ability of the ``escape mechanism'' to create the anisotropic flow observed in high-energy nuclear collisions.
-We compare the flow harmonics $v_n$ in the few-rescatterings regime from two types of transport simulations, with $2\to 2$ and $2\to 0$ collision kernels respectively, and from analytical calculations neglecting the gain term of the Boltzmann equation.
-We find that the even flow harmonics are similar in the three approaches, while the odd harmonics differ significantly.
+To assess how anisotropic transverse flow is created in a system out of equilibrium, we compare several kinetic-theoretical models in the few-rescatterings regime.
+We compare the flow harmonics $v_n$ from three types of transport simulations, with either $2\to 2$ or $2\to 0$ collision kernels and in the former case allowing the particles to rescatter several times or not, and from analytical calculations neglecting the gain term of the Boltzmann equation.
+We find that the even flow harmonics are similar in all approaches, while the odd ones differ significantly.
+This suggests that while even $v_n$ harmonics may to a large extent be due to the anisotropic escape probability of particles, this is not the predominant mechanism underlying the odd $v_n$ coefficients.